efealtas/Orbit-App/README.md

-# Orbit - Couple Goals & Communication App
+# Orbit - Partners Goals & Communication App

-Orbit is a Flutter application designed to help couples track their goals, maintain streaks, and communicate effectively.
-The app features goal setting, progress tracking, and a messaging system to keep couples connected.
+Orbit is a Flutter application designed to help partners track their goals, maintain streaks, and communicate effectively.
+The app features goal setting, progress tracking, and a messaging system to keep partners connected.

 ## Prerequisites